A forum to discuss the use and performance of ECMWF's forecasts and related products

 Keeping users at the heart of operations relies on maintaining a 2-way communication between users and data providers.
 Effective channels to collect feedback and advice are therefore essential to establish such a dialogue.
 Moreover, the 2-way communication ensures that innovation is relevant and its benefits are passed to users in order to support their ability to provide more accurate environment, weather, water and climate actionable information.
 Examples of this are research to operations processes that transition from a planning, development and testing phase to implementation and evaluation.
 The corresponding operations to research process provides feedback on performance and evolving user needs, helping to focus research efforts.

-The UEF meeting will offer an opportunity for participants to showcase the strength of ensembles.
-The meeting will also provide a framework where participants can share their experiences with ECMWF data and provide feedback on ECMWF products.
+The UEF offered an opportunity for participants to showcase their activities and responses to users’ needs.
+The meeting also provided a framework where participants were able to share their experiences with ECMWF data and provide feedback on ECMWF products.